 Secretary of State for Wales

-The Secretary of State is responsible for the overall strategic direction of the Wales Office.
+The Secretary of State is responsible for the overall strategic direction of the UK Government in Wales.

 - Foreign Affairs